willpiam/drep/vote_context/markdown/18_intersect_budget_a.md

-# Initally voting YES on all 39 Intersect
+# Initially voting YES on all 39 Intersect

-**July , 2025**
+**August 4th, 2025**

 > multiple

+## Withdraw ₳130,903 for Lucid Evolution Maintenance administered by Intersect

+Lucid Evolution is critical infrastructure and this is a reasonable price.
+Having used Lucid Evolution I can attest to it being a great tool which could absolutely benefit from some investment.

 [View On-Chain]()

-## Statement

-To make life easier I am casting 39 treasury withdrawal votes at once.
-I may change some of them later.
-I will take into consideration, amoung other factors, that we should aim to minimise "jerking projects around".

 Signed,
 William Doyle